-I should point out that Government Center station is closed for renovations until late 2016, which is a major pain since it's a key interchange.
+I should point out that Government Center station is closed for renovations until this coming March, which is a major pain since it's a key interchange.
 For anything that could be reached by that station, such as City Hall of Faneuil Hall, use State station.

 South Station is on the Red Line.
 If you’re coming by Amtrak or Greyhound, and are up only for the one game and are going directly to Fenway, take the Red Line to Park Street – known locally as “Change at Park Street Under” (or “Change at Pahk Street Undah” in the local dialect) – and then take the Green Line toward Lechmere.
 Although not labeled as such, this could be the "A train," as the ones going outbound are the B (terminating at Boston College and having that on its marquee), C (Cleveland Circle), D (Riverside) or E (Huntington Avenue) trains.
 If you’re starting your Garden voyage from a hotel, take any train that gets you to a transfer point to a Green Line train.
 It can also be reached from the Orange Line.

-The entrances to North Station are on the east and west sides, and escalators will take you from the Station to the Garden.
-The rink is laid out east-to-west, and the Bruins attack twice toward the west end.
-If you visited the old Garden but not the new one, you'll be happy to know the new one has no obstructing support poles, the upper deck doesn't block the view of people sitting in the last few rows of the lower level, and the only rats are the men wearing Bruin uniforms -- and a few of the people cheering them on.
+The rink is laid out east-to-west.
+The Bruins attack twice toward the west end.
+If you visited the old Garden but not yet the new one, you'll be happy to know the new one has no obstructing support poles, the upper deck doesn't have an overhang that blocks the view of people sitting in the last few rows of the lower level, and the only rats are the men wearing Bruinc uniforms -- and a few of the people cheering them on.
 No actual rodents are running around the place.

 Food.
 Dunkin Donuts started in the Boston suburbs, and has stands inside the TD Garden.
 What else do you need to know?